A Multimodal Approach to Alzheimer's Diagnosis: Geometric Insights from Cube Copying and Cognitive Assessments: Methods

 \subsection{Transforming Hand-Drawn Cube Images into Graph-Structured Data}

 Our framework begins with the conversion of raw hand-drawn cube sketches (Figure \ref{fig:pipeline}a) into graph representations that capture the geometric structure of the drawing.
-This pipeline comprises four main steps (Algorighm \ref{alg:graph_pipeline}): adaptive thresholding and noise filtering, vectorization, line simplification, and node refinement.
+This pipeline comprises four main steps (Algorithm \ref{alg:graph_pipeline}): adaptive thresholding and noise filtering, vectorization, line simplification, and node refinement.

 Given that sketches often contain variable stroke intensity, inconsistent shading, or unintended pen marks, we employ adaptive thresholding to binarize the input image.
 This ensures that line boundaries accurately represent the drawn cube while suppressing illumination artifacts.
 Noise filtering is then applied to eliminate extraneous pixels, such as accidental dots or light pen pressure, resulting in a clean black-white image where white pixels represent meaningful strokes and the background remains black (Figure \ref{fig:pipeline}b).
+Specifically, noise filtering removes isolated connected components below a minimum pixel area threshold, thereby suppressing small artifacts while preserving continuous stroke structures.

 Following binarization, we convert rasterized strokes into vectorized representations.
-We adopt an algorithmic framework for vectorization \cite{bessmeltsev2019vectorization}, which reconstructs curves from skeletonized pixel data by approximating strokes with polylines.
-This step transforms continuous line segments into explicit coordinate sequences (Figure \ref{fig:pipeline}c), thereby facilitating downstream geometric simplification and graph extraction.
+As a preprocessing step, we first apply a skeletonization operation that iteratively thins binary strokes to a one-pixel-wide medial axis representation while preserving connectivity and topology.
+The resulting skeleton image retains the geometric structure of the original drawing while eliminating stroke thickness variability.
+We then adopt an algorithmic framework for vectorization \cite{bessmeltsev2019vectorization}, which reconstructs curves from skeletonized pixel data by approximating strokes with polylines.
+This step transforms continuous line segments into explicit coordinate sequences (Figure 1c), thereby facilitating downstream geometric simplification and graph extraction.
 The output consists of a collection of polylines corresponding to individual edges of the cube sketch.

-To reduce redundancy in vectorized line data, we employ the Douglas-Peucker algorithm \cite{Douglas1973}, which iteratively removes points lying within a specified tolerance of the original curve.
+To reduce redundancy in vectorized line data, we employ the Douglas-Peucker algorithm \cite{douglas1973algorithms}, which iteratively removes points lying within a specified tolerance of the original curve.
 This procedure preserves the overall shape of each line segment while discarding minor deviations caused by noise or hand tremors.
 By compressing polylines into a smaller set of critical points, we obtain a compact yet accurate representation of the cube’s edges, suitable for graph construction (Figure \ref{fig:pipeline}d).

 Finally, we construct a graph by treating polyline endpoints as candidate nodes and line segments as edges.
 To ensure geometric consistency, nearby nodes are merged into single canonical nodes when they lie within a predefined spatial threshold.
 The resulting graph consists of well-defined corner nodes connected by edges corresponding to drawn cube lines (Figure \ref{fig:pipeline}e), faithfully representing the intended geometric structure while minimizing noise.